fbpx

 5. Trust icons

 If I had to question one form of social proof in particular, this would be it.
-TechCrunch covered your Series A funding announcement 4 years ago, so you added their logo to your landing page?
+TechCrunch covered your Series A funding announcement four years ago, so you added their logo to your landing page?
 You belong to the Better Business Bureau, so you added their logo to your landing page?

 Basic Trust Icons